Keirua/blog.keiruaprod.fr/_posts/2020-05-23-the-8-queens-problem.md

+---
-solving the 8 queens problem.md
+title: Solving the 8 queens problem
+layout: post
+lang: en
+---

+The **8 queens problem** is a popular problem: can you place n chess queens on a n*n board, so that no two queens threaten each other ?
-The 8 queens problem is a popular problem that lends itself very well to backtracking.

-When you are studying computer science, implementing is often one of the exercises that help you understand.
+This problem lends itself very well to backtracking; when you are studying computer science, this is often one of the exercises that help you learn it.

+The time complexity for the N-queens is usually N!.
+It’s ok for small N (you most likely only care about N=8 anyway), when as N grows, the algorithm does not scale well.

-Unfortunately, it also has a [closed-form solution](https://en.wikipedia.org/wiki/Eight_queens_puzzle#Solutions) that spoils all the fun.
+Fortunately, the problem also has a [closed-form solution](https://en.wikipedia.org/wiki/Eight_queens_puzzle#Solutions) that spoils all the fun.
+The complexity is linear, so it is way faster to generate a solution.

 ```python
 import random